ahmedx3/Feelback/AgeGenderClassification/README.md

 ## TODO
-- Change the predicted label to be the highest predicted prob
+- Experiment with the cropping size in the main

 - Mix the datasets